 After adding your project to the Media Encoder queue, go ahead and right click on it and open up the export settings.
 From the Format drop down menu select H.264.

-For computers and TV the default aspect ratio for YouTube is 16:9, which is also optimal for lyric videos and popular videos in general.
+For computers and TV, the default aspect ratio for YouTube is 16:9, which is also optimal for lyric videos and popular videos in general.
 The minimum resolution you should create your composition in should be 1080p (1920×1080), which will work fine for any lyric video.
-In case you want to go higher, YouTube will accept higher resolutions such as 1440p (2560×1440) or even 2160p (3840×2160), but alas, deminishing returns.
+In case you want to go higher, YouTube will accept higher resolutions such as 1440p (2560×1440) or even 2160p (3840×2160), but alas, diminishing returns.

-Finally, if you’ve decided to adapt your lyric video for Instagram post, the aspect ratio for a square is 1:1 (1080×1080), whereas for Facebook & Instagram stories are a vertical 9:16 (1920×1080).
+Finally, if you’ve decided to adapt your lyric video for an Instagram post, the aspect ratio for a square is 1:1 (1080×1080), whereas for Facebook & Instagram stories is a vertical 9:16 (1920×1080).

 When it comes to BitRate, YouTube’s handy chart recommends 10mbps for a resolution of 1080p.
 Using YouTube’s recommended numbers, I’ve extrapolated the bitrates required for various popular social media formats, and here’s a handy chart you can consult.

 I understand that all this might feel a little overwhelming to somebody new to video production and editing.
 Luckily, Adobe Media Encoder has built-in presets that you can use that will work just fine for the majority of cases.
 Once you have the composition queued in Adobe Media Encoder and open the export settings, open the presets drop-down menu, select “match source – high bitrate” and you’re good to go!